lumberjack1970/EasyWeightforNX/README.md

 3. Customize Your Ribbon with Buttons as [described earlier](#how-to-use)
 Create custom icons using the colors you’ve chosen for better visual recognition.

+> [!IMPORTANT]
+> - Weight is calculated during the Material Journal to a solid body.
+> - Journals are not associative.
+Any geometry changes require Journal reapplication.
+> - Component Creator updates all relevant EasyWeight information by default.

+##

 ### NX_Material_12mm Plywood.vb

   How to use: